AdrianKubica/rest_api_rec/README.md

     - user accounts credentials (some user Github account is created for support this project and all credentials are typed in plain text in docker-compose.yaml)
     - database settings,
     - django allowed hosts (you need to fill them according to security reasons),
-    - django security keys and so on
+    - django security keys, django DEBUG MODE and so on
 - keep in mind that its risky to keep and send those information's to Github repository.

 You should consider to use Host OS environment variables and load those variables to specific Dockerfiles with: